It is never too late to expand the mind of a person on the autism spectrum.Dr. Temple Grandin

 In this blog post, I would like to address this issue and oppose the statement.

-Although the same statement cannot be stated for ASD kids, the reason is if we don’t teach the ASD kids they may never learn as they are usually in their own world.
+Although the same statement cannot be stated for ASD kids.
+The reason is if we don’t teach the ASD kids now, they may never learn as they are usually in their world.

-When I say teaching them, I mean teaching them everything; right from how to look at you, ask for food, wash hands, eating on their own and so on.
-A simple gesture that comes naturally to a neurotypical kid becomes a challenge for the ASD kid.
+When I say teaching them, I mean teaching them everything; right from how to look at you, ask for a snack, wash hands, eating on their own and much more which is a never ending list.

-A neurotypical child simply will pick up knowledge from everywhere, family, peers, Video’s, books, neighbors and so many other resources.
-“They will learn on their own” with the help of the cognitive skills they will perceive things efficiently.
+A neurotypical child simply will gather knowledge from everywhere, family, peers, videos, books, neighbors and many other resources.
+“They will learn on their own” with the guidance of their cognitive skills they will perceive things efficiently.

 ♣ Labeling “mom” comes naturally to a child.
 I never taught Krish, my elder one how to call me.
 He just did it.
 Although for Girish, this was not very easy.
-Might appear unbelievable, to label me as his mom, his dad as daddy took us 3-4 months of ABA therapy.
+Might appear unbelievable, to label me as his mom, his dad as daddy took us 3-4 months of rigrous ABA therapy.
 Oh!
 I can never forget the day he called me “mom” without any prompt .
 It was such a huge celebration.

-♣ You might know that Girish’s first accomplishment was to point at his favorite toy which appears to be a simple thing however what you may not know that it took him persistent hours of Occupational therapy sessions to achieve this task that is otherwise supposed to be a “natural” act.
+♣ You might know that Girish’s first accomplishment was to point at his favorite toy which appears to be a simple thing however what you may not know is that it took him persistent hours of Occupational therapy sessions to achieve this task that is otherwise supposed to be a “natural” act.

 ♣ If you are surprised that he is taking a bite of his cookie and putting back in the bowl then it is because of our therapist patience and creativeness to teach him how to release things smoothly.
 Because Girish never knew to release things nicely as he only threw items.